logangrado/dotfiles/README.md

 - [ ] Add oh-my-zsh theme
 - [ ] Figure out how to do better line numbers (fringe mode?!)
 - [ ] figure out how to prevent emacs selection from highlighting line numbers
-- [ ] Put terminal thheme in here too
+- [ ] Put terminal theme in here too
+- [x] figure out why README files dont have syntax highlighting at work

 ## MaybeDo
 - Ony have init.el and use-package.el?